solyarisoftware/blomming_api/README.md

 Blomming_api gem (and usage examples in this github project) are now in a "prerelease" phase; many todo tasks need to be completed (I'll publish a more stable release by January 2014).

-### v.0.3.7
+### v.0.3.9
-- Prerelease: 29 December 2013
+- Prerelease: 30 December 2013
-- buy endpoints: completed! but carts endpoints must be verified with blomming tech team.
+- buy endpoints: completed!
+Carts endpoints must be verified with blomming tech team.
-- sell endpoints: added order management. orders endpoints must be verified with blomming tech team.
+- sell endpoints: almost completed.
+Orders/Shipping Profiles endpoints must be verified with blomming tech team.
-- sorry this version break compatibility with previous versions cause I renamed (few) endpoints methods.
+- `blomming_api -e` executable: -e option give info about buy/sell endpoints methods.

 ### v.0.3.3
 - Prerelease: 23 December 2013